 \subsection{Learning the SM Feedback}

 To teach the richer SM feedback to the model, we introduce a new training methodology that optimizes the SM parameters ($\omega$) concurrently with the main backbone model's parameters ($\theta$).
 This method allows the model to dynamically learn the optimal weighting between the mask token and the predicted tokens for each position, while the backbone simultaneously adapts to the richer feedback.
 As illustrated in Algorithm \ref{alg:training}, the training method is a \emph{two-pass process}.
+Standard MDLMs rely on the analytical tractability of the marginal distribution $q(\mathbf{x}_t|\mathbf{x}_0)$ to enable efficient single-step sampling during training.
+However, the SM introduces a dynamic dependency on the model's intermediate predictions, rendering the exact marginal distribution analytically intractable.
+Our two-pass approach serves as an approximation of this feedback-augmented marginal distribution $\tilde{q}(\mathbf{x}_t|\mathbf{x}_0)$.
+Specifically, we define the effective input state $\mathbf{\tilde{x}}_t = \text{sm}_\omega(\mathbf{x}_t, g_\theta(\mathbf{x}_t))$, where $\mathbf{x}_t \sim q(\cdot|\mathbf{x}_0)$, effectively maximizing the standard variational lower bound (Equation~\ref{eq:elbo}) using this proxy state.

 First, we approximate the probability distribution of the previous denoising step by passing the corrupted data through the backbone without a gradient, yielding $\mathbf{\tilde{p}}^{1:L}_{t-1}$.
+This initial pass provides the necessary self-conditioning signal (the soft-masked representation) for the second pass, as practiced in~\citep{chen_analog_2023}.
 This distribution is then used to compute the soft-masked representation, which is passed through the backbone for a second time.
 The overall loss $\mathcal{L}$ from this second pass is used to update the learnable parameters for both the backbone ($\theta$) and the SM function ($\omega$) using their respective learning rates, $\eta_{\text{bb}}$ and $\eta_{\text{sm}}$.
 This approach can be highly parallelized with respect to the sequence length, unlike AR training with continuous CoT.

 \citet{arriola_block_2024} showed that a narrower sampling interval for $t$ reduces the gradient variance when optimizing $\Ls$ with batched gradient descent.
 Hence, we sample from the interval $[b_l, b_h]$, $0 \leq b_l < b_h \leq 1$.
 Moreover, following the approach of~\citet{chen_analog_2023}, we activate SM with probability $p_{\text{sm}}\in[0,1]$.
 This prepares the model to cope with both soft-masked and standard inputs, which is particularly necessary at the beginning of the denoising process.